OmarBobk/karmantelekom.tr/Docs/tasks.md

 - **TODO** new user registration process
 - **TODO** Users Manager.
 - **TODO** Implements the new font type to the frontend.
+- **TODO** Translate the website to Turkish.

 ###BUGS:
 - **DONE**: You can not clear the cart if user not logged in.

+###Customer_Trust_Features:
+- Live chat supported with ai or n8n maybe the idea is not clear yet but it sounds amazing to gain customer trust.
+- low-risk ordering:
+  - don't limit the order quantity (for customers who have proven that they are shop owners or salespersons)
+  - if the quantity is higher than x, the customer can order it without registration.
+- add social proof early—photos of successful deliveries, real shop owners giving feedback, WhatsApp support, etc. (not clear yet how to implement this ask chatgpt).

+###Marketing via WhatsApp, Instagram, TikTok:
+-  just telling people “we launched” isn’t enough.
+You need to answer: Why should they care?

+### Payment Methods:
+- Start with COD + WhatsApp confirmation of order.

+### Plan for the next 2 weeks:
+- Define the offer: Write a simple pitch like this:
+  - "İndirimGo – Türkiye’nin en uygun toptan telefon aksesuar platformu.
+Kapıda ödeme, hızlı teslimat, dükkanına özel fiyatlar."
+  - You can use this everywhere—Facebook groups, WhatsApp, even ad captions

+### AI Agent
+- set up digitalocean ai agent and teach him how to negotiate with customers about the prices.

+### Test Group:
+- Pick 5–10 shop owners you know
+- Let them place orders manually through WhatsApp using your website.
+- Deliver personally or via cargo to collect feedback.

+### Marketing Strategy:
+- Create 2–3 Strong Marketing Posts and Ask your friends to repost them.
+Share in 5–10 relevant Facebook groups.
+- “Kapıda Ödeme ile En Ucuz Toptan Aksesuarlar!”
+  “Kargo Bedava! İlk Siparişe %10 İndirim”
+  “Yeni Ürünler Eklendi – Hemen Göz At!”

+### List expected delivery time, return policy, and contact info clearly.

+##Our Job now is not to build a big company.
+It's to get 5-10 shops to order twice from you.
+If they do, you have a real business.